 Dick, serving as Mayor of McLeansboro since 1993, has been responsible for the completion of a multi-million dollar water project, providing safe drinking water and extra fire protection within our city; overseeing the upgrade of the city’s electric supply; distributing of motor fuel taxes for the upkeep of our city’s streets and serving in a variety of mayoral functions.
 Dick is also the City Liquor Commissioner.
 You may call in advance to make an appointment with him, as he is in and out of the office.

-Fred, in his third year as City Clerk, also serves as the appointed City Collector.
+Jodi, who first became City Clerk in 2020, also serves as the appointed City Collector.
 The Office of the City Clerk is the local official who administers democratic processes such as elections, access to city records, and all legislative actions ensuring transparency to the public.
 The City Clerk acts as a compliance officer for federal, state, and local statues including the Political Reform Act, the Brown Act, and the Public Records Act, as well as manages public inquiries and ceremonial and official functions.
-Fred also manages payroll, and is the authorized agent for the City of McLeansboro’s Illinois Municipal Retirement Fund.
-As Collector, Fred oversees the City’s public utilities’ payments.
+Jodi also manages payroll, and is the authorized agent for the City of McLeansboro’s Illinois Municipal Retirement Fund.
+As Collector, Jodi oversees the City’s public utilities’ payments.

 Sandra Barker, Accounts Receiving Clerk and Bookkeeper